Hybrid quantum-classical machine learning for generative chemistry and drug design: Discussion and outlook

-Construction of QVAE with the controllable non-zero transverse field can, in principle, be performed on the existing generation of D-Wave chips.
-However, it would require additional hardware tuning, and applying a combination of additional tricks such as reverse anneal schedule, pause-and-quench and others~\cite{dwavemanual}.
+We demonstrated that a useful VAE can be built and trained to generate drug-like molecules while keeping the size of latent representation small and hence practically attainable on already existing quantum annealing devices.
 We expect that with further developments in the engineering of quantum computing devices, hybrid architectures similar to QVAE would surpass their classical counterparts.
-This may be especially true in problems potentially involving rules of quantum chemistry, such as learning efficient representations of molecular structures for applications related to generative chemistry and drug design.
+More specifically, the network architecture proposed in this work may provide the baseline for further refinements required for running genuinely quantum generative models.
+The benefit may be especially large in problems potentially involving rules of quantum chemistry, such as learning efficient representations of molecular structures for applications related to generative chemistry and drug design.